marolAI/seams-workshop.github.io/02_session.md

 {% for ss in site.session %}- [{{ ss.title }}]({{ ss.url | prepend: site.baseurl }})
 {% endfor %}

-# Why we should care about the topic and how we should think about it
+# Why we should care about the topic and how we should think about it?
 # 10 highlevel concerpts
 # Reference list
 # Reading material min task lasting 1-3 minutes in pairs